zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_link - display the last change related to one object (word, formula, value, verb, ...)
     \-- add
         \-- change_link - similar to add_link, but additional fix the references as a text for fast displaying
+    \-- load_row_names
+        \-- change_log_list - set the name of the changed object on each change of this list, e.g. the word name of a word
 \-- add
     \-- add_info_with_vars
         \-- sql_message - add an info message id and a list of related variables